 - Is there a need for my product or service?
 Is that need growing or depleting?

-To find the perfect balance of being innovative and sustainable, you’ll need to evaluate your business over time and through research and analysis (if I could help accomplish this for you in this article, I would be selling it for $50 a download and be a millionaire).
+To find the perfect balance of being innovative and sustainable, you’ll need to evaluate your business over time and through research and analysis.

 Defining your target market is hard, but once you know who you’re targeting, your marketing strategy will almost fall into place for you (and so will other aspects of your business).
 Not only will creating a target market save you time and energy, but it will also save you money and effort by helping you reach only those consumers who are highly interested and engaged with your business.